Aeration and Stripping of Volatile Gases

 For aerators performing an oxidation service, a gravity filtration system is often provided for solids removal downstream of the aerator, but not necessarily.
-Depending on the solids content, it may be permissible to forgo filtration, and allow the solids to settle in the GST.
-In these cases, provision would have to be made to take pump suction on the GST above the maximum anticipated build-up level.
+Depending on the solids content, it may be permissible to forgo filtration and allow the solids to settle in the GST.
+In these cases, the provision would have to be made to take pump suction on the GST above the maximum anticipated build-up level.

 For an aerator in water treatment plant, designs can differ in the means the air is introduced, how the water is introduced, the vessel internals and the use of cylindrical vs rectangular vessels, depending upon the service.
-WETS’ designs have generally been positive draft, with air introduced by a blower, with either dumped packing or slat trays.
+WETS’ designs have generally been a positive draft, with air introduced by a blower, with either dumped packing or slat trays.
 The water is introduced by a liquid distributor of a proprietary WETS design.
-There is typically no sparger for the air, given the relatively low gas rates and low pressure drop in the system.
+There is typically no sparger for the air, given the relatively low gas rates and low-pressure drop in the system.
 The WETS design will typically use a bed of dumped plastic packing for the contacting of the water and air.

 Over time, the packing/internals of an aerator are likely to foul with bacteria and/or metal precipitates, leading to performance and operational problems.
 WETS has been called on for dozens of aerator rehabilitation projects.
 These projects typically include removal of existing packing/internals, cleaning of the interior, addition of new (typically Lanpac XL) packing, and any additional repairs to piping and blower.
 If you are having issues with an aerator, give a WETS professional engineer a call, and we can arrange a site visit to discuss how to best resolve the issues.